saadjiqbal/CS704_Group5/README.md

 pip install --user pyserial
 ```

 The `pythonGUI` script reads the serial data being sent by the base station.
 The module `pyserial` allows us to do this.
-The `--user` allows you to install the module for your own user only.
+The `--user` flag allows you to install the module for your own user only.
 Once the module has been downloaded, make sure your `COM` port is set correctly in the code looking at the instructions provided above.
 When you are sure that everything is correct, run the script and you'll see a window open with a simple room map.

 The dark grey rectangles on the map, two of them to be precise, represent inaccessible areas in the room.
 The small green squares represent the beacons.
 The red circle represents the person.